time-is-ltd/pseudonymization-service/README.md

 **Created and Open-sourced by [Time is Ltd.](https://www.timeisltd.com)**

-A backend service to anonymize Google Workspace and Microsoft O365 API response objects.
+A backend service to anonymize Google Workspace and Microsoft Graph API response objects.
 Removing all sensitive and private textual and personal information from the objects returned by the APIs.

 ## Quick start